mvolkmann/blog/src/alpine.md

 the directive properties `value`, `modifiers`, and `expression`.
 The components can also access data defined with `x-data` or stores.

+Using a custom directive to define a component doesn't make it easy specify the HTML of the component.
+Directives are defined in JavaScript code and modifying the DOM using JavaScript is tedious compared to writing HTML.

 Another approach is to search the DOM for elements that have an attribute like `x-include` that specifies an HTML file to load that defines a component.